jjchorro/markdown-cv/index.md

 __Foreign languages__
 English with a fluent writing and listening level.
 I am improving every time speaking level.

-__Communitation skills__
-Working with more people with different roles, but that also were/are part of an application life cycle, have made communication something crucial on a daily basis.
-Teamwork is one of the most important things for me and this is why I like to contribute to create a healthy and pleasant work environment.

-__Organisational skills__
-Being part of projects with several applications, have helped me to develop my organisational capabilities, teaching me how to manage time and tasks when the work load is high.
-Also being the main developer of a feature/service, also helped me to keep everything under control and well documented.
+__Teamwork__
+Working in teams with about 30 people from different countries with different time zones and there has always been great communication..

+__Manage time and deadlines__
+Every task I am assigned to perform is rated by the whole team to be done in an estimated time and with an estimated difficulty.
+The experience has taught me to manage my time and tasks when the workload is higher but without forgetting organization and documentation.

 <!-- ### Footer

-Last updated: May 2013 -->
+Last updated: September 2022 -->